Updated 2021 June 1

 Under Windows, disk fragmentation may affect performance severely.
 You should always keep the information reasonably compacted on your hard disks by running the Windows defrag utility frequently, or any suitable disk maintenance utility.
 This is true for both the NTFS and FAT32 file systems.

-Starting from version 1.4, PixInsight uses parallel disk I/O operations to generate and maintain temporary swap disk files.
+Starting from version 1.4 (released in early 2007), PixInsight uses parallel disk I/O operations to generate and maintain temporary swap disk files.
 When two or more physical disk drives are available, PixInsight can be configured to spread swap files on all disks (no specific limit), and read/write them through parallel execution threads running concurrently.

-The performance gain that can be achieved thanks to parallel disk I/O in PixInsight can be spectacular.
-For example, with just two Serial ATA 300 disks (not particularly fast drives), PixInsight can easily achieve data transfer rates above 500 and 140 MB/s, respectively for read and write operations.
+The performance gain that can be achieved thanks to parallel disk I/O can be spectacular.
 This allows working with huge images in PixInsight.
-For example, with four fast drives configured for parallel swap file storage, you can work with a 32-bit RGB image of 12000×12000 pixels and perform undo/redo operations virtually in real time.
-Note that parallel disk access is at least as fast as—and much easier to configure and maintain than—RAID 0 storage.
+For example, with one or two fast SSD drives configured for parallel swap file storage, you can work with a 32-bit RGB image of 12000×12000 pixels and perform undo/redo operations virtually in real time.
+Note that parallel disk access is at least as fast as RAID 0 storage, although much more flexible and much easier to configure and maintain.